by Andrew Cochran

 “With an assistant of its own, the BBC will have the freedom to experiment with new programmes, features and experiences without someone else’s permission to build it in a certain way.”BBC statement

 - Cultural integrity is a natural space for public broadcasters.
 Dialects and accents are key elements of culture, as are forms of storytelling.

 - Brand integrity becomes more important as voice grows in use.
-‘Without someone else’s permission’ points to the prerogative for content creation felt by broadcasters and publishers in contrast to the techcos.
+Saying ‘Without someone else’s permission’ points to how some broadcasters and publishers feel content creation is their prerogative, in contrast to the tech companies.

 SEE RELATED STORIES

 - BBC to launch digital voice assistant BBC NEWS | August 27, 2019

 - The BBC is developing a voice assistant, code named ‘Beeb’ TECH CRUNCH | August 27, 2019 | by Natasha Lomas